MukeshAdhvaryu/ASP.NETCore.CQRS.Common/README.md

     {
         //read from the query and generate concrete entity.
     }
-### Problem is: doing it for each entity is an extra work, quite unnecessary since all we need to parse query string using JsonSerializer into a concrete entity.
+### Problem is: doing it for each entity is an extra work, quite unnecessary since all we need is: to parse query string using JsonSerializer into a concrete entity.

 Now how do we avoid this necessary evil of re-coding?